The Funeral Reception

 How will you personalize the event?

 As we have mentioned, the purpose of the funeral reception is to give those attending a chance to share memories and further reflect on the life of the deceased.
 You can help foster interaction and make the reception more personal by including touches that bring to mind your loved one.
 There are many popular and easy ways to do this.
-Creating a photo wall or memory table are two of the most common.
+Creating a photo wall or memory table is the most common.
 If the deceased was a collector, displaying some special items from his or her personal collection is also a good alternative.
 Other ways you can personalize the funeral reception include:

 - Serving food that was a favorite of the deceased.